 See the “Procedures Manual for Dual Enrollment and Accelerated Programs”

-http://www.mississippi.edu/cjc/dual_enrollment.asp
+Dual Enrollment

 Research Abstract

 In the spring of 2025, the Office of Curriculum and Instruction (OCI) met with the different industry members who made up the advisory committees the Diagnostic Medical Sonography program.
 Industry advisory team members from the college involved with this program were asked to give input related to changes to be made to the curriculum framework.
 Specific changes made were based on program certification updates for Diagnostic Medical Sonography.